 - Serve as the primary internal contact during the preparation, actual and post stages of the organization’s annual audit

-- Manage accounts payable, including preparation of AP packages to the outsourced accounting firm, and ensure proper and timely processing of requisitions and check requests
+- Manage accounts payable, ensure proper and timely processing of requisitions and check requests

 - Manage all financial and banking relationships